Green Terror (Taiwan)

-"Green Terror" (Lü4sê4 Kʻung3pu4 (Lǜsè Kǒngbù)) is a political term used to characterize and criticize purported "authoritarian-like" actions of the Democratic Progressive Party (DPP) or the pan-Green camp.
-It is used by the DPP's opponents in Taiwan (mainly the pan-Blue camp and the Taiwan People's Party), but is also sometimes used by the Chinese Communist Party (CCP).
-(Note: Some media criticized the DPP's politics as quasi-fascist or far-right.)
+"Green Terror" (Lü4sê4 Kʻung3pu4 (Lǜsè Kǒngbù)) is a political pejorative used to characterize and criticize the purportedly authoritarian behavior of the Democratic Progressive Party (DPP) or the pan-Green camp.
+It is used by the DPP's opponents in Taiwan (mainly the pan-Blue camp and the Taiwan People's Party), but is also sometimes used by the Chinese Communist Party (CCP) and by pro-Beijing and pro–Chinese unification locals.
 The term is a combination the DPP's party color and "White Terror", a reference to political repression under the Kuomintang's rule by martial law.